momentphp/docs/web/README.md

 # Instance configuration

 Many framework classes are using configuration capabilities provided by `\moment\OptionsTrait`.
 It provides clean solution for configuring instances without the need to create unnecessary class properties.
-Firstly you can hard code configuration inside a class:
+Firstly you may hard code configuration inside a class:

 ```php